-As a part of the Common Application, applicants must complete a personal essay.
-Additionally, Penn applicants must complete the Penn Writing Supplement.
+As a part of the application process, applicants must complete a personal essay.
+Additionally, Penn applicants must complete the Penn-specific Essay.

 We carefully read each essay you submit, as they can help us get to know you much better than your transcripts and test scores.
 While essays are a good indication of how well you write, they are also windows into how you think, what you value, and how you see the world.
 Your numbers tell us what kind of student you are.
 Your essays tell us what sort of person you are—and provide a glimpse into the intangibles you might bring to our community.